-Budgeted cost: £ 118 189
+Budgeted cost: £118337

-Activity Evidence that supports this approach Challenge number(s) addressed To fund a part time teacher to support Covid Catch up.
-Cost £ 21 829 Reducing class size = moderate impact for high cost.
+Activity Evidence that supports this approach Challenge number(s) addressed To fund a part time teacher to support recovery.
+Cost £ 21 000 Reducing class size = moderate impact for high cost.
 Small group tuition evidence in school having a dramatic impact last year with our Village pupils.
 2,4,5,6 To fund Reading Plus for targeted reading intervention.
-EEF digital technology report sees gains of +4 months.
+Cost= £3000 EEF digital technology report sees gains of +4 months.
 Feedback, built into this, has given gains of 8 months.
-3,4,5,6 Cost= £1380 Abbott et all (2013) and Carpenter (2013) discussing personalised intervention and then feedback to learners with direct instruction.
+Abbott et all (2013) and Carpenter (2013) discussing personalised 3,4,5,6 intervention and then feedback to learners with direct instruction.

-To support breakfast clubs costs with staffing, food and activities.
-Cost £5700 Low impact for moderate cost on learning, but this is an essential need for our community.
-Abbott, Middlewood and Robinson 2016 - provision of memorable life experiences.
-3.3.5 1 To fund 1:1 and small group work with Teaching Assistants in school for children needing support to catch up.
-Cost £83 050 Low impact for high cost based on limited EEF evidence.
+To fund 1:1 and small group work with Teaching Assistants in school for children needing support to catch up.
+Cost £88107 Low impact for high cost based on limited EEF evidence.
 Fortunately, in our setting we evaluate the provision to be high cost and high impact.
 Abbott et al (2013) and Carpenter on developing strategies for interventions targeting weaknesses on group and individual needs.
 2,4,5,6 To fund a speech therapist to support learning/speech, language development.
 Cost £3230 Moderate outcome for relatively low cost.
 2 To fund an Educational Psychologist to support learning.
 Cost £3000 Carpenter (2013) Dunford (2014) researching use of collection, updating and reviewing of data to target specific needs of disadvantaged learners.
 2,3,4,5,6